FAQs

 What do you charge?

 I generally charge by the indexable page.
-My rates vary from $3 to $7.50 per page, depending on the book’s audience (trade or scholarly), the subject of the book, the density of the text (how many words per page), the complexity of the material, and how fast the turnaround is.
+My rates vary from $3.00 to $7.50 per page, depending on the book’s audience (children, trade, or scholarly), the subject of the book, the density of the text (number of words per page), the complexity of the material, and the turnaround time.
 If you would like to discuss rates for a specific project, please contact me via the contact form.

 My manuscript is finished; can you get started now?

-I find it works best to index from the final page proofs.
-When I work from manuscript pages, I generally end up spending a lot of extra time changing all the locators (page numbers) once the text has been typeset and any major changes have been made.
+I find it works best to index from the final page proofs rather than manuscript pages.
+When I work from a manuscript, I spend a lot of extra time changing all the locators (page numbers) once the text has been typeset and any major changes have been made.
 That extra time translates to additional cost for you, so it’s best to wait until the book is in proofs.
 Many publishing houses also prefer to have the index prepared at the same time as the proofreading, though usually not by the same person.
 However, you can (and should) try to schedule your project as soon as you know when the page proofs will be ready, since I often book projects several months in advance.

 Why do I need a human indexer?
 Can’t a computer do the job?

-If what you mean is, can indexing be done automatically by a computer, the answer is no. At this time, even with recent advances in AI, no software is sophisticated enough to read and analyze the text and make the informed decisions that a human indexer must often make, keeping in mind the needs and expectations of the reader and evaluating concept or piece of information for its relevance in the context of this specific book.
+If what you mean is, can indexing be done automatically by a computer, the answer is no. As of September 2025, even with recent advances in AI, no software is yet sophisticated enough to read and analyze the text and make all the informed decisions that a human indexer must often make.
+In addition to understanding the basic rules and structure of an index, a human indexer keeps in mind the needs and expectations of the reader, evaluating each concept or piece of information for its relevance in the context of this specific book, and designing a conceptual structure appropriate to the book’s content.

-There are some computer programs that claim to produce an index, but in reality they generate a concordance: a list of specific terms that appear in the book, and which pages they appear on.
-This can lead to entries with over 100 locators without subheadings, which isn’t very helpful to a reader.
-Programs of this type can also fail to include important discussions of a topic where the given search term did not appear on the page (a failing shared by search functions.)
+For several decades, some computer programs have claimed to produce an index, when in reality they generate a concordance: a list of specific terms that appear in the book, and which pages they appear on.
+This can lead to entries with well over 100 locators without any subheadings, which isn’t very helpful to a reader.
+Programs of this type also fail to include important discussions of a topic where the given search term did not appear on the page (a failing shared by search functions.)

 It’s also worth noting that due to copyright concerns, publishers are understandably reluctant to allow their works — especially not-yet-published works! — to be used in training Large Language Model (LLM) AI systems.
 Some publishers have begun including in their contracts language prohibiting the indexer from using generative AI at any stage of creating the index.